Remarketing strategies have played a huge role in online marketing for years. However, they have suffered tremendously over the past few years.

 This is a serious problem for most businesses, but luckily, there’s a solution.
-In this article, we’ll show you how to retarget a visitor in 2021 and turn them into a customer and lifelong fan.
+In this article, we’ll show you how to retarget a visitor and turn them into a customer and lifelong fan.

 First, let’s dive right into what remarketing actually is, and how you can use it.